nhsbsa/research-playbook/app/posts/2019-12-31-about-this-playbook.md

 ## This Playbook

-This Playbook is our reference for who we are and the way we do things.
-Something canonical that tells us what the current “right way” to do things is.
+This Playbook is our reference for who we are and the way we do things at the NHS Business Services Authority (NHSBSA).
+The information is a collective effort from the User Research team and documents the current “right way” to do things.

 Whether you work for the NHSBSA, a delivery partner working alongside us, or a comissioner of services, this Playbook is for you.

-To help you understand us and how we can work together.
+[Our values](/values) are the bedrock of our work and by sharing them and our ways of working, we hope to help you understand us and how we can work together.

-We continually update the principles and guides in our Playbook.
-Because we’re always exploring better ways to get things done.
-What’s written here is the way we do things now.
-Until we find something better, and write that down.
+We continually update the guides in our Playbook because we’re always exploring how to improve our practice.

 ## Updating the Playbook